There is no better destination in the U.S. than Vermont in the fall season. There, I said it! It might be a bold claim, but I’m stickin’ to it 😂

 Northern Vermont: End of September

-Mid-Vermont: Early October (usually around Indigenous People’s weekend).
+Mid-Vermont: Mid-October (usually around Indigenous People’s weekend).
 This region includes popular places like Stowe and Woodstock.

-Southern Vermont: Mid-October, usually just about a week or so after mid-Vermont peaks.
+Southern Vermont: Third week of October, usually just about a week or so after mid-Vermont peaks.

 It’s best to keep in mind that fall foliage in Vermont, and all of New England, is not an exact science.
 The timing can fluctuate from year to year, and sometimes it can peak sooner, and it can run behind schedule, too.
 It all depends on weather patterns, rainfall, and temperature fluctuations throughout the earlier part of the year.